Korey Lee: Professional career

+Houston Astros

 The Houston Astros selected Lee with the 32nd overall pick of the 2019 MLB draft.
 He signed for $1.75 million, and made his professional debut with the Tri-City ValleyCats of the Class A Short Season New York–Penn League, with whom he spent the whole season.
 Over 64 games, Lee slashed .268/.359/.371 with three home runs, 28 RBIs, and eight stolen bases.

 Lee did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Asheville Tourists of the High-A East.
 After slashing .330/.397/.459 with three home runs and 14 RBIs over 29 games, he was promoted to the Corpus Christi Hooks of the Double-A Central on June 14.
 In mid-August, he was placed on the injured list with an oblique strain, and was activated in early September.
 Over fifty games with the Hooks, Lee hit .254/.320/.443 with eight home runs and 27 RBIs.
 After the end to Corpus Christi's season, Lee was promoted to the Sugar Land Skeeters of the Triple-A West, and played in nine games with them.
 Lee ended the 2021 season with a combined .277/.340/.438 slash line with 11 home runs and 45 RBIs over 88 games between the three clubs.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season.
 He returned to Sugar Land to begin the 2022 season.